RamanSB/full-stack-lab/README.md

 retry: 10000
 ```

+I also implemented a simulation of a connection dropping by pausing the stream (drops connection & stores lastEventId as a ref) and also resuming the connection by providing this as a query parameter to the backend server endpoint which can decide how to continue
+streaming the remaining chunks.

 #### CORS

 When a request is made from one server to another server (A server running on a localhost is denoted by a combination of: the domain+host+port).
 The server which hosts the endpoints i.e. servers the request must whitelist the requesting server if they do not share the same origin, this is achieved by configuring `CORSMiddleware` and ensuring our `FastAPI` app uses/adds this middleware: